isomerpages/imda-test2/_companies/Serl Io.md

 Serl.io provides a collaborative, no-code Mixed Reality platform for work and training.
 They aim to make Mixed Reality more accessible and its use more efficient.

 **Existing Partners/Projects:**
 * They collaborated with with Crescent Girls' School to launch a curriculum aligned Mixed Reality Hololens to provide an immersive and collaborative experiential learning experience.
+[Read more](https://www.cnet.com/news/a-singapore-school-is-using-microsofts-hololens-to-explore-a-nuclear-fallout/)

 **Find out more:** \